REST: Receding Horizon Explorative Steiner Tree for Zero-Shot Object-Goal Navigation

 \paragraph{Information-gain gating} For each spatially accepted candidate~\(\theta \in \mathrm{SE}(3)\), we define its information gain as the number of unknown, visible voxels within its view frustum:

 where \(\mathcal{M}\) is the UFOMap, \(\mathcal{F}(\theta)\) is the view frustum of camera pose~\(\theta\), \(\operatorname{I}_{\text{visible}}(v, \theta) = 1\) iff the ray from~\(\theta\) to the center of voxel~\(v\) is unoccluded, and \(\operatorname{I}_{\text{unknown}}(v) = 1\) iff~\(v\) is classified as unknown.
-Only candidates whose information gain exceeds a threshold~\(\tau_{\mathrm{IG}}\) are retained as informative viewpoints.
-Our informative viewpoints serve a similar role to frontiers in classical frontier-based exploration~\cite{yamauchiFrontierbasedApproachAutonomous1997}: both identify candidate poses from which the robot can observe currently unknown space.
-Our sampling-based informative viewpoints integrate naturally with our RT-RRT* roadmap, as viewpoints are generated as a byproduct of tree expansion rather than requiring a separate grid search like classical exploration frontiers.

-Given \(N\) retained viewpoints, we can query the RT-RRT* for the current shortest path to each by tracing parent nodes in the tree structure.
-These \(N\) paths share significant segments thanks to the global RRT*, paving the way for more aggressive tree abstraction described next.
+Informative viewpoints are selected from candidates whose information gain exceeds a threshold~\(\tau_{\mathrm{IG}}\), and they serve a similar role to frontiers in frontier-based exploration~\cite{yamauchiFrontierbasedApproachAutonomous1997}.
+This sampling-based method integrate naturally with our RT-RRT* roadmap, as the informative viewpoints are generated as a byproduct of tree expansion rather than requiring a separate grid search like classical exploration frontiers.
+Given \(N\) retained informative viewpoints, we can query the RT-RRT* for the current shortest path to each by tracing parent nodes in the tree structure.